nest/nest-simulator/doc/htmldoc/networks/spatially_structured_networks.rst

 For the ``pairwise_poisson`` rule, the pairwise average number of connections again can depend on the position of the source or the target neuron, or on the distance between a driver and a pool node to a connection probability.
-To create dependencies on neuron positions, NEST parameters objects are used.
+To create dependencies on neuron positions, NEST :py:class:`.Parameter` objects are used.
 NEST then generates a connection according to this probability.

 Probabilistic connections between layers can be generated in two different